Spread Betting Examples – How It Works

 Your initial margin requirement is determined by the margin percentage for the market concerned.
 You multiply your stake by your opening level to give your position value, and then multiply this amount by the margin percentage.
 Please note, however, that you may lose more than your initial margin.

-With our web-based platform you can reduce your margin requirement by placing a stop-loss on your position, which helps to limit your risk.
-When you have a stop-loss attached to your position your margin is calculated as 50% of the normal margin requirement, plus your risk per point multiplied by your stop distance (so long as this total is less than the normal margin requirement).
+Professional clients on our web-based platform can also reduce margin requirements by using stop-loss orders.
+Your margin is then calculated as 50% of the normal margin requirement, plus your risk per point multiplied by your stop distance (so long as this total is less than the normal margin requirement).

 To see the margin percentages for all our markets please refer to the ‘i’ button on the platform or our Market Info tables.
 You should note that stop-losses are not guaranteed and may be subject to slippage and market gaps in volatile market conditions.